Tuesday, 30 June 2026

 Having looked at the UN and its history, I concluded that the UN has failed to deliver world peace, economic advancement and human rights, as it was supposed to.
 Instead, it has, bit by bit, taken on and promoted agendas that both hold back economic activity, and violate our rights and freedoms.
 What we need is a step beyond Brexit: UNexit.

 That essay was written before Donald Trump’s recent order to withdraw the USA from a slew of UN and other agencies, here: [[1]].
-That order includes list of proscribed UN and non-UN organizations.
+That order includes the list of proscribed UN and non-UN organizations.
 A Reform government would need to do something very similar almost as soon as it takes power.

 Predatory Precaution